IIIF/api/source/presentation/4.0/model.md

 An ordered list of Annotations, typically associated with a Container, but may be referenced from other types of resource as well.
 Annotation Pages enumerate and order lists of Annotations, in the same way that Collection Pages order lists of Manifests and Collections within the containing Collection.

 An Annotation Page _MUST_ have an HTTP(S) URI given in `id`.
+The JSON-LD description _SHOULD_ be returned if the URI is dereferenced.
 The Annotations are listed in the `items` property of the Annotation Page.

 __Properties__<br/>
 An Annotation Page _MUST_ have the following properties: [id](#id), [type](#type), and [items](#items)<br/><br/>